Heinrich Severloh: Surrender and captivity

 Severloh was first sent as a prisoner of war to Boston, United States.
 In December 1946, he was transferred to Bedfordshire, England as forced labor working on road construction.
 Severloh was returned to Germany in March 1947 after his father wrote to the British military authorities saying he was needed to work back on the farm.

 Later life and death

 In the 1960s, an American military chaplain, David Silva, who had been wounded by three bullets in the chest on Omaha Beach, was contacted by Severloh, who had found his name in the Cornelius Ryan book The Longest Day.
 They later met several times, including at the 2005 reunion of Allied Forces in Normandy.
 On 5 June 2004 RTL showed a two-hour documentary in co-production with CBC Radio: "Mortal enemies of Omaha Beach, the story of an unusual friendship," by Alexander Czogalla.

-Severloh died 14 January 2006 in Lachendorf near his home village of Metzingen, aged 82.
+Severloh died on 14 January 2006 in Lachendorf, near his home village of Metzingen, aged 82.